Hamas says it will release US-Israeli captive Edan Alexander

 Israeli media reported that US envoy Steve Witkoff will be in Israel on Monday as part of the deal.

-It comes shortly before US President Donald Trump’s visit to the Middle East this week – which does not include a trip to Israel.
+The announcement comes shortly before US President Donald Trump’s visit to the Middle East this week – which does not include a trip to Israel.
 Trump and Witkoff have frequently mentioned Alexander by name in the past few months.

 In its statement on Sunday, Hamas said it was willing to “immediately begin intensive negotiations” that could lead to an agreement to end the war and would see Gaza under a technocratic and independent administration.